 Further complicating all this is the fact that your mortgage lender could also be your loan servicer because some big banks and mortgage companies can profit from it.

-There are also mortgage subservicers, companies that perform loan servicing tasks on behalf of a lender, instead of completing those things in-house.
+There are also mortgage subservicers, third-party companies that perform loan servicing tasks on behalf of a lender, instead of handling those things in-house.

 Anyway, without getting too convoluted here, it’s important to note this distinction between lender and servicer so you know who you’re dealing with.